Iguazu Falls – Puerto Iguazú, Argentina & Foz do Iguaçu, Brazil Travel Guide

 Name: Color (pizzeria)

-Address: Gustavo Eppens 258 (near bus terminal)
+Address: Cordoba 135 (near bus terminal)

 Places to Stay in Puerto Iguazú, Argentina